WSWUP/gridwxcomp/docs/source/tutorial.rst

    #   coordinate reference system, hence the resolution is in decimal degrees. gridwxcomp
    #   can also reproject point data for the generation of a point shapefile containing
    #   bias results and before performing spatial resolution.
-   #   Finally the interpolated rasters can be reprojected and resampled once more using
+   #   Finally the interpolated rasters are reprojected back to WGS 84 and resampled once
-   #   the output_data_projection and output_data_resolution parameters.
+   #   more using the output_data_resolution parameter (degrees).
 The example values
    #   shown below refer to WGS 84 (EPSG:4326) geographic coordinate system and the
    #   Lambert Conformal Conic (ESRI:102004) projected coordinate system, and these are the
    #   default options if the user forgets to specify the parameters in the config file.